 Ingredients

-- 20 oz can pineapple in juice, use any canned pineapple but crush the pineapple before adding
+- 20 oz can pineapple in juice use any canned pineapple (if using chunks, tidbits or rings, crush the pineapple before adding)

 - 6 oz box Peach flavored Jell-o